Are you confusing and losing potential clients with your alphabet soup?

 We also talked about things people need to know when hiring a copywriter to help them with business texts.
 Continue reading

-After years of copy editing for startups and app developers, I noticed frequent confusion over when to use login and when to use log in.
-So, I have developed this handy graphic to explain the difference.
+After years of copy editing for startups and app developers, we noticed frequent confusion over when to use login and when to use log in.
+So, we have developed this handy graphic to explain the difference.
 Print it out and hang it on your wall!

 When you are establishing and maintaining a brand identity for your business, you need to pay close attention to your text across all of your digital and physical marketing materials.
 Consistency is of utmost importance in making sure potential customers have a clear understanding of your brand.

 As a copy editor, I’ve seen the common problems small businesses have when they are trying to establish their brand identity and gain recognition among potential customers.
 But it’s not just small businesses that have problems maintaining consistency in their business marketing materials.
 Every established business goes through staff changes – and when staff changes, it may take new employees a little time to memorize the branding identity manual carefully crafted by their new employer.

 This is why it’s crucial to have a good copy editor review your materials.
 Here are the key branding elements I focus on when I am copy editing for businesses.
 If you have a copy editor on staff, they need to ensure the consistency of these elements.

 1 – Consistency in references to your company name.

 Every person in your company – especially every person on your marketing team (including the interns who post on your social media channels) – needs to know the rules for spelling, punctuating, formatting, and capitalizing your company’s full name and common name.
 Even if they do know the rules, mistakes happen, and this is where having a copy editor review your website and brochure text can help.